Know Before You Go

 Wildfire Safety

 Wildfires are a seasonal event in many of British Columbia’s ecosystems.
 Wildfires can refresh the ecosystem and make way for new growth, but can also pose a potential hazard to people and infrastructure.
 The British Columbia Wildfire Service manages wildfire response throughout the province; they also provide information on current wildfire events.
-To see information on current wildfires, fire danger ratings and air quality, visit the BC Wildfire Service website.
+To know current wildfires, fire danger ratings and air quality information, visit the BC Wildfire Service website.

 Fire Information line: 1-888-336-7378